NoriSte/all-my-contributions/README.md

   - [Workshops](#workshops)
 - [Social links](#social-links)

+## React Testing 101 course
+I and [@Kandros](https://github.com/kandros) are currently working on a [React Testing course](https://2019.reactjsday.it/workshops/react-testing-101.html) for the biggest Italian React event: the [ReactJSDay conference](https://2019.reactjsday.it).

 ## UI Testing Best Practices
-I'm working on a big GitHub repository/book aiming to share my knowledge about UI/E2E Testing and creating a starting point for every browser testing lover.
+In my spare time, I'm working on a big GitHub repository/book aiming to share my knowledge about UI/E2E Testing and creating a starting point for every browser testing lover.
 Take a look at the [UI Testing Best Practices](https://github.com/NoriSte/ui-testing-best-practices) repository.
 Do you want to contribute?
 You're more than welcome! 🤗